AlbotGoodman/machine-learning/exam/T3-GD.md

     - step size is very small (close to zero), or
     - maximum number of steps are reached

-When you have fewer data points all this calculating doesn't take too much time but GD uses the enrite dataset at each step.
+When you have fewer data points all this calculating doesn't take too much time but GD uses the entire dataset at each step.
 A more efficient way to do this is with stochastic gradient descent (SGD) or mini-batch gradient descent (mini-batch GD).

 ## SGD and mini-batch GD
 SGD uses a single random data point to calculate the derivatives.
 That can be very useful when there is redundancies in the data, e.g. clusters of data points.
 But an even better way to do this is using a mini-batch which uses a subset of random data points, balancing speed and stability.